jdevfullstack-tutorials/github-for-non-code-writers/README.md

 required.
 And it's really fast compared to WordPress and others.

-Don't be afraid learning and using
+Don't be afraid of learning and using
 Markdown.
-It's simply a collection of very simply annotations for your plaintext format but again you still preserve the original form.
+It's simply a collection of very simple annotations for your plaintext format but again you still preserve the original form.
 When you say annotation, you